eugenefil/termgrasp/design.md

 - The lowest in course, that is not passed.
 This behavior ensures that new content, even when added/moved to past part of the course, is always addressed by user.

+## tracking progress

+Since levels may be easily moved and removed, level progress is stored as a list of passed levels and not some index number.
+A level is represented by its unique name.
+At most one level may have attached to it the number of lessons passed - this is (unfinished) current level.
+See determining current level.

+This way for each level in course:

+- if there's a matching level in progress storage without lessons number attached - level is considered (fully) passed

+- if there's a matching level in progress storage with attached lessons number - this is unfinished current level

+- if there's no matching level in progress storage - level is considered not passed, i.e. future level

 ## updates to future levels

 Adding, removing or editing future levels may be freely done.